jumbo-tech-campus/JNetworkingKit/README.md

 ## Architecture

-The architecture has 7 different entities, that are defined at *Application level* (your applicatino) or *Library level* (the library itself).
+The architecture has 7 different entities, that are defined at *Application level* (your application) or *Library level* (the library itself).

 #### Application level

-* **`Environment`**: should contains information about current environment, it is an extension to the library environemnt struct that contains the environments, in order to access them with the dot notation:
+* **`Environment`**: should contains information about current environment, it is an extension to the library environment struct that contains the environments, in order to access them with the dot notation:

 ```swift
 extension Environment {